 Color Wheel Spinners

-Teach your students color theory and how to mix secondary and tertiary colors with these color wheel spinners.
-You will receive four versions of this color wheel spinner, two labeled and two unlabeled.
-This will give you the greatest amount of flexibility in how you chose to work it into your art lessons.
-I use these spinners with my first grade through fifth grade lessons.
+Teach your elementary or middle school students the theory of color as well as how to mix secondary and tertiaries.
+These interactive color wheel spinners come with 9 different versions.
+This will give you the greatest amount of flexibility in how you chose to work them into your art lessons.
+Simply color, cut, and join with a metal brad.

 Main Learning Objective